PROFESSIONAL APPOINTMENTS

 CHAPTERS IN EDITED COLLECTIONS

-“Revolution and Latinidad in the Nineteenth-Century U.S.-based Spanish-Language Press.”
+“Revolutionizing Women’s Roles in the late Nineteenth-Century U.S.-based Spanish-Language Press.”
 Chapter in essay collection, Immigration and Exile Foreign-Language Press in the UK and in the US: Comparable (Hi)stories?
 (19th-21st Centuries), edited by Bénédicte Deschamps and Stéphanie Prévost.
-Under contract with Bloomsbury Press.
+Bloomsbury, 2024.
+223-236.

 INVITED BOOK REVIEWS